-Spyrus WorkSafe Linux2Go is your personal Linux machine on USB stick with military grade security.
+Spyrus WorkSafe Linux2Go is your personal Linux machine on a USB stick with military-grade security.
 Do you work in IT and move from office to office frequently?
 Do you travel a lot?
 Do you aim for lesser luggage to carry?
 You don’t want to carry the laptop everywhere you travel? then Spyrus WorkSafe is the solution for you.
 Its a secured USB device with SSD storage carrying complete OS and loaded with heavy security features.
-You just need a live computer with keyboard, mouse and USB port to tuck in.
-Plug in your Spyrus device, boot from USB with Spyrus and you are good to go.
+You just need a live computer with a keyboard, mouse, and USB port to tuck in.
+Plugin your Spyrus device, boot from USB with Spyrus, and you are good to go.
 Your workplace, your personal computer is with you all the time!
-And its super packed with hardware and software layer of securities that you should not be worried about someone trying to tamper it.
+And it’s super packed with hardware and software layer of securities that you should not be worried about someone trying to tamper it.

 Let’s get more familiar with this device and get into its specification.

-Its a rock solid device with a black metal casing.
-The casing is inside filled with epoxy filling which saves device from physical shocks and tampering attempts.
+It’s a rock-solid device with a black metal casing.
+The casing is inside filled with an epoxy filling which saves the device from physical shocks and tampering attempts.

-The metal cap is designed large enough to cover port physically well.
-It even clicks fit when closed so that it won’t loose open while you store the device in a bag, drawers etc. Ensuring device is well protected from dirt, moisture, physical damage etc when not in use and sitting idle.
-The metal cap is secured with soft rubber tether so that you won’t lose it when not closed.
-With cap perfectly closed in, the device can withstand 1 meter of water depth for several minutes without any impact.
-Such kind of physical security is provided to the device which leaves very rare chance of physical damage to the device.
+The metal cap is designed large enough to cover the port physically well.
+It even clicks fit when closed so that it won’t loose open while you store the device in a bag, drawers, etc. Ensuring the device is well protected from dirt, moisture, physical damage, etc when not in use and sitting idle.
+The metal cap is secured with a soft rubber tether so that you won’t lose it when not closed.
+With the cap perfectly closed in, the device can withstand 1 meter of water depth for several minutes without any impact.
+Such kind of physical security is provided to the device which leaves a very rare chance of physical damage to the device.

 Software security features